wizgrav/clubber/README.md

     snap: 0.33
 });

-clubber.update(); // This should happen first for frequency data to be current for all bands
+// This should happen first for the frequency data to be current
+// Time is optional but is useful for performing offline analysis clubber.update(currentTimeInMs);

-// Calling the closures updates a provided object which can be Float32Array|Array|Three.VectorX var bounds = band(vec4Object); // Returns object with from to low high bounds of the adapted window
+// Calling the closures fills the provided object which can be Float32Array|Array|Three.VectorX var bounds = band(vec4Object); // Returns object with from to low high bounds of the adapted window

 ```